tum-ens/urbs/doc/implementdoc/sets.rst

 Storages
 ^^^^^^^^

-Energy **Storage** is provided by technical facilities that store energy to generate a commodity at a later time for the purpose of meeting the demand.
+Energy :ref:`storage <storage-def-userguide>` is provided by technical facilities that store energy to generate a commodity at a later time for the purpose of meeting the demand.
-Occasionally, on-hand commodities may not be able to satisfy the required amount of energy to meet the demand, or the available amount of energy may be much more than required.Storage technologies play a major role in such circumstances.
-The Set :math:`S` represents all storage technologies (e.g `Pump storage`).
+Occasionally, on-hand commodities may not be able to satisfy the required amount of energy to meet the demand, or the available amount of energy may be much more than required.
+Storage technologies play a major role in such circumstances.
+The Set :math:`S` represents all storage technologies (e.g.
+`Pump storage`).
 In script ``model.py`` this set is defined as ``sto`` and initialized by the code fragment: